cyberelic/cyberelic.github.io/index.md

 # Tryhackme - Anthem

-this is a box labled "easy" from tryhackme.
+This is a box labled "easy" from [tryhackme.com](https://www.tryhackme.com)

 The first thing i like to do with any new CTF is a Nmap scan.

 ```
 sudo nmap -v -sS -A -T4 -p- 10.10.186.97 -Pn